kmcos/kmcos/tests/scaling_thermochemistry_tests/README.txt

 The model can also be run using the temporal acceleration algorithm.

 All three things are tested simultaneously in the test run.

+The last two snapshots are longer in length to ensure steady state, and then the output is tested.